Trafficking in Persons Report

 The Trafficking in Persons Report, or the TIP Report, is an annual report issued since 2001 by the U.S. State Department's Office to Monitor and Combat Trafficking in Persons.
 It ranks governments based on their perceived efforts to acknowledge and combat human trafficking.

+Trafficking victims

+The map presents the distribution of human trafficking victims across different forms of exploitation within the European Union in 2022.
+Germany reported the highest number of victims, totaling 992, whereas Slovenia reported the lowest count, with only 3 victims.
+The data have been sourced from Eurostat, the official statistics office of the European Union.

 Ranking system

 The report divides nations into tiers based on their compliance with standards outlined in the Victims of Trafficking and Violence Protection Act of 2000 (TVPA).
 These tiers are: